| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 To enable routing through multiple protocol addresses.

-, Oracle Net uses each address in order until the destination is reached.
+When you set to on or yes, Oracle Net uses each address in order until the destination is reached.

 To use Oracle Connection Manager, an initial connection from the client to Oracle Connection Manager is required, and a second connection from Oracle Connection Manager to the listener is required.

-Put this parameter under either the DESCRIPTION_LIST
+Put this parameter under either the DESCRIPTION_LIST parameter, the DESCRIPTION parameter, or the ADDRESS_LIST parameter.

 Default